 Please keep in mind that this advocacy page is an evolving work in progress.
 We hope to include resources for these rapidly changing times by updating online resources, advocacy toolkits, and more in the months ahead.
 Be sure to check back regularly for updates!

 Advocacy Events and Initiatives

-On February 12, 2020, the WMEA Advocacy Committee will host the Wisconsin Drive-In Day at the Capitol in Madison.
+Every February since 2017, the WMEA Advocacy Committee has hosted the Wisconsin Drive-In Day.
 At this annual event, participants meet with Wisconsin legislators to advocate for a specific ASK regarding music education.
-More information about our 2020 ASK will be available closer to the Drive-In date to ensure the issue is topical and timely.
+The ASKs are written and distributed shortly before the Drive-In date to ensure the issue is topical and timely.

 This bill requires the Department of Public Instruction to include in the annual school district and school accountability report, commonly referred to as school and school district report cards, the percentage of pupils participating in music, dance, drama, and visual arts.
 Under the bill, DPI must include this information for each high school and school district and must also include the statewide percentage of pupils participating in each subject.
 The bill specifies that this information may not be used to evaluate a school’s performance or school district’s improvement.